unit-io/unitdb/README.md

 ## Projects Using Unitdb
 Below is a list of projects that use unitdb.

-- [Unitd](https://github.com/unit-io/unitd) Lightweight, high performance messaging system for microservices, IoT, and internet connected devices.
+- [Unite](https://github.com/unit-io/unite) Lightweight, high performance messaging system for microservices, and internet connected devices.

 ## Contributing
 If you'd like to contribute, please fork the repository and use a feature branch.
 Pull requests are welcome.